itadinanta/corrosion/documentation/Troubleshooting.md

 ## Configuring logging

 Logging is a powerful diagnostic tools...
 If you know where the logs are, that is.
-The various Corrosion components and dependencies may scatter logging information across a range of destinations, so, depending on where your error originates, the related messages may appear in different log files, or in no logs at all if not configured appropriately.
+The various Corrosion components and dependencies may scatter logging information across multiple destinations, so, depending on where your error originates, the related messages may appear in different log files, or in no logs at all if not configured appropriately.

 #### Enable RLS logging